poorvi-devcode/Bus-Ticket-Booking/README.md

-Created a Bus Ticket Booking System using HTML,CSS,JAVASCRIPT
+Created a Bus Ticket Booking System using HTML,CSS and JAVASCRIPT